kzu/kzu.github.io/_posts/2014-11-17-install-xamarin-2015-preview.md

 ---
 title: "Installing Xamarin for Visual Studio 2015 Preview"
+excerpt: |
-description: "If you currently have a previous version of Xamarin installed, you may not get the 2015 bits automatically when installing the new alpha for VS2015 Preview.
-Here's how to ensure it's properly installed."
+    If you currently have a previous version of Xamarin installed, you may not get the 2015 bits automatically when installing the new alpha for VS2015 Preview.
+Here's how to ensure it's properly installed.
 tags: xamarin
 ---
 By now you probably got the blurb of last week's Microsoft announcements: